Jirón de la Unión: History

 The then-unnamed street was built by Francisco Pizarro in 1535, the same year Lima was founded.
 In 1862, the city adopted the naming project of Mariano Bolognesi, an idea first proposed by Manuel Atanasio Fuentes in 1857.
 Consequently, streets intersecting with the newly-named Union Street had two separate names, one for their west side and another for the east.
 In this sense, one jirón in reality was made up of a variety of different streets.

 The first block of the street, traditionally named after the Church of Our Lady of the Forsaken or after the Puente de Piedra, was the location of the aforementioned church from its construction between 1669 and 1671, until its demolition in 1937.
 It was also the location of the Arco del Puente, which was burned down on April 10, 1879, by Chilean baker Cornelio Granados, five days after the War of the Pacific formally began between Chile and Peru.

-The traditional Calle de Palacio (its current second block) was known in relation to the nearby bridge in 1613.
+The traditional Calle de Palacio (its current second block) was named in relation to the nearby bridge in 1613.
 When the city was founded, the two western terrains were granted to Francisco Martín de Alcántara and Jerónimo de Aliaga.
 The former's residence was demolished in 1952, while the latter's still stands.
 It also received the name of Calle del Hierro Viejo (or Calle del Fierro Viejo) due to the stores of such nature that once existed as part of the Palace's premises.

-The traditional Calle de Portal de Escribanos (its current third block) was known after the offices of the public scribes during the Viceroyalty of Peru.
+The traditional Calle de Portal de Escribanos (its current third block) was named after the offices of the public scribes during the Viceroyalty of Peru.
 During the mid-1940s, its middle section was demolished to make way for an avenue that would connect the Plaza Mayor with the Sanctuary of Saint Rose of Lima, which was ultimately cancelled.

 The Calle de Mercaderes in the 1930s.

-The traditional Calle de Mercaderes (its current fourth block) was known for the stores opened there, notably of the textile type.
+The traditional Calle de Mercaderes (its current fourth block) was named for the stores opened there, notably of the textile type.
 It also housed the pharmacy of Pedro Bilbao in 1613, the same year a tribunal that regulated the stores' affairs was built on site.
 This establishment operated until 1877, and also gave the street the name of Calle del Consulado circa 1857.
 Notable residents include Nicolás de Ribera (El Viejo), who received a terrain at the corner with the Calle de Mantas, and Nicolás de Ribera (El Mozo), who received the terrain at the corner with the Portal de Botoneros.
 In the early 17th century, it also housed Leandro de la Rínaga Salazar, mayor of Lima in 1622.